 - Indoor hospitality will reopen – as in Step 2, venues will not have to serve a substantial meal with alcoholic drinks; nor will there be a curfew.
 Customers will, however, have to order, eat and drink while seated.

 - Other indoor locations to open up in Step 3 include indoor entertainment venues such as museums, galleries, cinemas and children’s play areas; the rest of the accommodation sector, including hotels, hostels and B&Bs; and indoor adult group sports and exercise classes.

 - The government will also allow some larger performances and sporting events in indoor venues with a capacity of 1,000 people or half-full (whichever is a lower number), and in outdoor venues with a capacity of 4,000 people or half-full (whichever is a lower number).
 In the largest outdoor seated venues, where crowds can be spread out, up to 10,000 people will be able to attend (or quarter-full, whichever is lower).

 - Up to 30 people will be able to attend weddings, receptions and wakes, as well as funerals.
 This limit will also apply to other types of significant life events including bar mitzvahs and christenings.

-Taking place no earlier than Monday 21 June 2021, the government hopes to be in a position to remove all legal limits on social contact.
+At that point, the government hopes to be in a position to remove all legal limits on social contact.

 - Remaining premises can reopen, including nightclubs, and restrictions on large events and performances that apply in Step 3 can be eased.